Compare level term life insurance quotes

 The main reasons why you might choose level term life insurance are:

-- A set lump sum – level term insurance is useful if you want to make sure the people you love get a fixed lump sum of money so they’re supported if you die.
+- Pays out a fixed lump sum – level term insurance is useful if you want to make sure the people you love get a fixed lump sum of money, so they’re supported if you die.

 - Fixed premiums – your premium will stay the same throughout the length of the policy, unless you make any changes to your policy.